Here are a few of the bigger issues you may find in iOS 16, according to our testing.

-iOS 16 beta problems can spoil Apple’s otherwise beautiful iPhone software upgrade, so we’re here to help you fix the iOS 16 bugs and glitches that you may run into.
+iOS 16 problems can spoil Apple’s otherwise beautiful iPhone software upgrade, so we’re here to help you fix the iOS 16 bugs and glitches that you may run into.

 Here is the list of possible iOS 16 problems

 - Wi-Fi Not Working.

 - Bluetooth not working